-Both people with AD and caregivers raised concerns surrounding disparities in clinical care and research.
-Both people with AD and caregivers also raised concerns about the limited or culturally misaligned information provided to communities of color about AD or how to provide care for loved ones with AD, and believed that more resource sharing and more support group leaders who are people of color could raise awareness in the community.
-Broader access to effective therapies could also help address disparities in treatment.
-Furthermore, people living with AD noted that "everyone should have the right to participate in clinical trials" but that people of color are less likely to be able to participate due to having other medical comorbidities, location of the clinical trials, or not having a care partner, and would like more opportunities for them.
+Both people with AD and caregivers raised concerns about the limited or culturally misaligned information provided to communities of color about AD or how to provide care for loved ones with AD, and believed that more resource sharing and more support group leaders who are people of color could raise awareness in the community.
+In particular, increasing awareness about the Improving HOPE for Alzheimer's Act of 2020,34 which aims to increase use of comprehensive care planning through education of clinicians, patients, and caregivers, could improve access to care.
+Broader access to effective therapies and increasing diversity among providers for dementia care could also help address disparities in treatment.

+People living with AD noted that "everyone should have the right to participate in clinical trials" but that people of color are less likely to be able to participate due to having other medical comorbidities, location of the clinical trials, or not having a care partner.
+Patient groups pointed to a need to engage, recruit, and retain diverse populations in Alzheimer's research and clinical trials to help decrease health inequities.